MckAudio/MckSampler/README.md

 ## Description

-MckSampler is a one shot sample player that allows to trigger drum samples in WAV format with MIDI note messages.
+MckSampler is a one shot sample player that allows the user to trigger drum samples in WAV format with MIDI note messages.

-At this point MckSampler is just a command line program, that creates its configuration in the folder ```$HOME/.mcksampler/config.json```.
+At this point MckSampler is just a command line program that creates its configuration in the folder ```$HOME/.mcksampler/config.json```.

-The configuration is create with ```./mcksampler --config```.
+The configuration is created with the command ```./mcksampler --config```.

-All the needed WAV files should go in the folder ```$HOME/.mcksampler/audio/```.
+The desired WAV files have to go in the folder ```$HOME/.mcksampler/audio/```.

 ## Getting started